Cosmian/cosmian_spark_crypto/README.md

 Each pair (`Unit`, `Country`) constitues one of the 16 data partitions.

 - traditional symmetric encryption will have a single key for all partitions: leaking this key, leaks the entire database.
 There effectively is a single user: users cannot be differentiated.
-The same key is used to encrypt and decrypt requiring both the encypting and decrypting systems to be secured.
+The same key is used to encrypt and decrypt requiring both the encrypting and decrypting systems to be secured.

-- end to end encryption will have a single key for each partition: providing access to various users over combination of paritions leads to complex key management and duplicates keys among users, which is not a good security practice.
+- end to end encryption will have a single key for each partition: providing access to various users over combination of partitions leads to complex key management and duplicates keys among users, which is not a good security practice.
 The same keys are used to encrypt and decrypt, requiring both the encrypting and decrypting systems to be secured.

-- with attrbute based encryption, the encryption key is public - avoiding having to secure the encrypting systems - and each user can have its own unique key even though partitions overlap:
+- with attribute based encryption, the encryption key is public - avoiding having to secure the encrypting systems - and each user can have its own unique key even though partitions overlap:

  Unit/Country  | France |   UK   |  Spain  |  Germany  |
  --------------|--------|--------|---------|-----------|